 Adds or removes the contacts from a contact group.

 Deletes the contact currently going through the automation process.

 Replicates the contact into a lead in a target Salesforce organization.

-You need to have Salesforce replication set up for your websites to use this action.
+You need to have Salesforce replication set up for your website to use this action.

 Log custom activity

 Subscribes or unsubscribes the contact from a newsletter.